ricko2001/Genealogy-scripts/RM -Run SQL/ReadMe.txt

 *  Create a working folder on your disk, far away from your research database.

+*  Make a copy of your RM database and place it in the working folder.
+I suggest that you name it "TEST.rmtree"

 *  Copy these files from downloaded zip file to the working folder- RunSQL.exe
       RM-Python-config.ini